tangshuang/nautil/docs/component/props-type.md

 ## Optimization

-`props` static property only works in development mode, when you run CLI in production mode, props checking will be dropped, and the `props` static property will be removed from source code.
+`props` static property only works in development mode, when you run CLI in production mode, props checking will be dropped, and the `props` static property will be removed from source code by Nautil-CLI.